Surysingh/FlashTastic/README.md

 # Kannada Grammar Game

 ## Introduction
-This is an interactive **Kannada Grammar Flashcard Game** designed to help users practice and learn Kannada grammar concepts through a fun and engaging multiple-choice quiz.
-It includes various grammar topics such as **vibhakti pratyaya (case suffixes), nouns, pronouns, adjectives, numbers, and gender classification**.
+This is an interactive **English & Kannada Grammar Flashcard Game** designed to help users practice and learn English & Kannada grammar concepts through a fun and engaging multiple-choice quiz.
+It includes various grammar topics.

 https://abhi-kannada.replit.app/